-Gloucester isn’t an obvious day trip destination for many, mostly because unless you’re a Potterhead or live in a neighbouring city you probably don’t even know it exists!
-Steeped in history, with literary affiliation with Beatrix Potter and a pretty good rugby team – there are many reasons to visit Gloucester (here’s eight).
+Surprisingly, there are a number of things to do in Gloucester.
+But Gloucester isn’t an obvious day trip destination for many, mostly because unless you’re a Potterhead or live in a neighbouring city you probably don’t even know it exists!
+Steeped in history, a literary affiliation with Beatrix Potter and a premiership rugby team – there are many reasons to visit Gloucester (here’s eight).

-So if I’ve already succeeded in adding Gloucester to your UK day trip short list, here’s my guide for spending a day in the Cathedral City of the Cotswolds.
+So if I’ve already succeeded in adding Gloucester to your UK day trip short list, here’s my guide for spending a day in the Cathedral City of the Cotswolds, and things to do in Gloucester.

 How to get to Gloucester